All Products

 Examples

-• Example 1: Calculate the sample standard deviation of salaries (`sal`) for each department (`deptno`).
-The window is partitioned by `deptno`.
-Because an `ORDER BY` clause is not specified, the function calculates the standard deviation over all rows in the partition and returns the same value for each row.
-The following command is an example:
+The window is partitioned by deptno with no ORDER BY clause.
+Because there is no ordering, the function calculates the standard deviation over all rows in each partition and returns the same value for every row in that partition.

 SELECT deptno, sal, STDDEV_SAMP(sal) OVER (PARTITION BY deptno) FROM emp;